Alexander McQueen – Fashion Visionary and David Bowie Creative Ally

 David Bowie wearing an Alexander McQueen coat during the late 1990s

 Alexander McQueen was a British fashion designer whose work blurred the boundaries between fashion, performance art and emotional theatre.
-His creative relationship with David Bowie was rooted in a shared fascination with transformation, identity and the power of visual storytelling.
+His connection with David Bowie became most visible during Bowie’s Earthling era, when McQueen helped create one of the singer’s most recognisable late-career images.

-Bowie recognised in McQueen a kindred spirit — an artist unafraid of provocation, darkness and beauty existing simultaneously.
+Bowie recognised in McQueen a kindred spirit — an artist unafraid of provocation, darkness, beauty and reinvention existing simultaneously.

 Key facts